-iTunes has been a mess for years now and there's been a cottage industry of music purists who've abandoned iTunes, with utilities like Waltr, PhoneView, iMazing, and the music players Swinsian, Tomahawk and Vox Music Player.
+iTunes has been a mess for years, and there's been a cottage industry of music purists who've abandoned iTunes, with utilities like Waltr, PhoneView, iMazing, and the music players Swinsian, Tomahawk and Vox Music Player.
 Perhaps match should be the driver to keep people in the iTunes sphere.

-While it's nothing new to point out the brokenness of iTunes, iTunes Match should be a killer feature provided for free with iTunes long as you're using an Apple ID as a free service or included as a bonus for anyone who pays for iCloud regardless of storage tier.
+While it's nothing new to point out the brokenness of iTunes, iTunes Match should be a killer feature provided for free with iTunes long as you're using an Apple ID as a free service or included as a bonus for anyone who pays for iCloud regardless of the storage tier.
 It's confusing and disjointed for the average user.